 To get to Canyon Overlook Trail, visitors should go to the east end of Zion National Park.
 They will park their vehicles just before the Zion-Mt.
 Carmel tunnel.
 From here, it is a short hike from the road that leads into a large, breathtaking cave.
 When hikers emerge from the cave, they will be treated to an amazing view of the park.
 This is the perfect hike for every visitor who wants to see the best of Zion and take some Instagram-worthy photos.

 This hike is about as leisurely as a stroll through Zion can get.
 An even walking surface and shaded environment make this trail perfect for families.
-There are many incredible sights to see and a refreshing surprise at the end of the trail.
+There are many incredible sights to see, including surroundings that are coved with hanging gardens of wildflowers especially during summer and spring, and a refreshing surprise at the end of the trail.

 Riverside Walk takes hikers from the Temple of Sinawava to the Virgin River.
 This two-mile-long hike is known as the Gateway to the Narrows because the end of this trail is the beginning of the popular Narrows trail.
 When the entrance of the Narrows is reached, hikers can wade and splash through a refreshing pool of water before they head back.
 This short hike, which takes most hikers around two hours to complete, is an incredible way to experience the beauty of Zion without embarking on a long, strenuous journey.